Jayshree6/Day1-demo/README.md

 # Tour and Travel website
-This is my first git repository.
+This is the team project
 <br>
 Author-Jayashree